Hodo Soy tofu burgers with oven fries and sweet chile mayo

 Make the oven fries

-- Scrub the potatoes; cut them in half lengthwise, then cut each half lengthwise into ¼-inch-thick slices.
+- Scrub or peel the potatoes; cut them in half lengthwise, then cut each half lengthwise into ¼-inch-thick slices.
 Rinse the potato slices under cold water to remove excess starch.
 Pat dry with a paper towel.

-Toast the black sesame seeds for the slaw
+Toast the sesame seeds

 Prep the pepper strips; make the slaw